MystenLabs/sui/doc/src/learn/transactions.md

 ---
-title: Transactions
+title: Sui Transactions
 ---

 All updates to the Sui ledger happen via a transaction.
-This section describes the transaction types supported by Sui and explains how their execution changes the ledger.
+This topic describes the transaction types supported by Sui and explains how their execution changes the ledger.

 ## Transaction metadata